wp-plugins/member-access/readme.txt

 * For more info, version history, etc. check out the page on my site about the [Member Access plugin](http://www.chrisabernethy.com/wordpress-plugins/member-access/ "Member Access").
 * To check out the other WordPress plugins I wrote, visit my [WordPress plugins](http://www.chrisabernethy.com/wordpress-plugins/ "Other WordPress Plugins by Chris Abernethy") page.
 * For updates about this plugin and the other plugins that I maintain, read my [consulting blog](http://www.chrisabernethy.com/ "Chris Abernethy") or [follow me on Twitter!](http://twitter.com/brownoxford "Follow me on Twitter!")

+== Changelog ==

+= 0.1 =
+* Initial Release.

+= 0.1.1 =
+* Code still includes use of 'self' keyword
+* Call to a member function query() on a non-object

+= 0.1.2 =
+* Settings link on plugin page doesn't display
+* Object overloading does not work by default in PHP4

+= 0.1.3 =
+* Plugin still broken for some PHP4 installations

+= 0.1.4 =
+* Implemented i18n hooks and added default messages.pot for translators.
+* Fixed problem with quick-edit nuking per-post plugin settings.
+* Validated for use with WordPress 2.7

+= 1.0 =
+* Added uninstall functionality
+* Validated for use with WordPress 2.7.1

+= 1.1 =
+* Added German translation by [Felix Triller](http://felixtriller.de/ "Felix Triller")

+= 1.1.1 =
+* Tested to WordPress v2.8.4
+* Added Changelog
+* Removed filter loop which cased script execution to halt, resulting in blank pages.
+Thanks [James Turner](http://www.jamesturner.co.nz/ "James Turner").
+* Only private posts display excerpts on archive pages (instead of all posts).
+Thanks [James Turner](http://www.jamesturner.co.nz/ "James Turner").
+* Posts Page redirect pulldown was not correctly showing current option.
+Thanks [maestrobob](http://wordpress.org/support/profile/1139184 "maestrobob").
+* Version bump to 1.1.1